godwokenrises/godwoken-doc/docs/withdraw_lightGodwoken.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

 This guide shows how to withdraw assets from Godwoken to CKB with [Light Godwoken](https://github.com/zhangyouxin/light-godwoken), a demo UI for depositing and withdrawing assets to Godwoken.

+An online demo is available here for more visualisation of a preview running without downloading the code：https://zhangyouxin.github.io/light-godwoken/

 ## Implementation of Assets Withdrawal